lackary/omnifeed-kmp/CONTRIBUTING.md

 When submitting an issue, please provide the following information:

-- **Title**: A brief and descriptive title for your issue.
+- **Title:** A brief and descriptive title for your issue.
-- **Steps to Reproduce**: If it's a bug report, please provide detailed steps to reproduce the issue.
+- **Steps to Reproduce:** If it's a bug report, please provide detailed steps to reproduce the issue.
 This helps us fix it faster.
-- **Expected vs. Actual Result**: Describe what you expected to happen and what actually occurred.
+- **Expected vs. Actual Result:** Describe what you expected to happen and what actually occurred.
-- **Environment Information**: Include details about your environment, such as your browser, operating system, and version numbers.
+- **Environment Information:** Include details about your environment, such as your browser, operating system, and version numbers.

 ---